 Network intrusion detection systems (NIDS) use raw network packets as the primary data source.
-Additionally, the IDS use a network adapter in promiscuous mode that listens and analyses all traffic in real-time as it travels across the network.
+Additionally, the IDS uses a network adapter in promiscuous mode that listens and analyzes all traffic in real-time as it travels across the network.

-The network IDS usually have two logical components: the sensor and the management station.
-The sensor sits on a network segment, monitoring it for suspicious traffic.
+The network IDS usually

+has two logical components: the sensor and the management station.
+The sensorsits on a network segment, monitoring it for suspicious traffic.